Berthellina citrina

-Berthellina citrina, the orange gumdrop, is a species of sea slug in the family Pleurobranchidae.
+Berthellina citrina, or the orange gumdrop, is a species of sea slug in the family Pleurobranchidae.
 It is found in rock pools in the intertidal zone and in shallow water in the tropical and subtropical Indo-Pacific region.

 Description

 Berthellina citrina grows to a maximum length of about 3 cm and has a broadly ovate body.
 It varies in colour from a translucent pale yellow to a brick red.
 The head bears a triangular oral veil with a ventral groove, and a pair of rhinophores rolled into tubes.
 The surface of the mantle is studded with small white glands which produce a distasteful whitish secretion.
 The remnants of the shell are embedded in the mantle and the gut is visible through the overlying tissues.
 There is a single gill located in a gap between the mantle and the foot on the right-hand side, with around twenty pectinate lamellae on each side.